archlinux/arch-rebuild-order/README.md

 ## Algorithm

 Arch-rebuild-order uses the local syncdb to build a hashmap, mapping packages to their reverse (make) dependencies.
-It adds the provided pkgnames to the **to_visit** list and iterates over each entry, pops it to inspect and in turn adds all found reverse dependencies again to the **to_visit** list.
-It repeats this cycle until the entire **to_visit** list is empty.

-During this iteration process a pkg node is created in a DiGraph and for all reverse dependencies of this package additional node are created and added as an edge of the parent pkg node.
+The provided pkgnames are looked up in the syncdb and a hashmap is built of the package provides and the pkgname called **provides_map**.
+The **pkgnames** and **provides** are added to the **to_visit** list and this then starts the iteration over every entry in the list.
+During each iteration, the real package name is resolved if the provided package comes from provides using the **provides_map**, a graph node is created for the entry.
+For all reverse (make) dependencies of the entry, the dependency is added to the **to_visit** list, a new graph node is created and added as an edge of the pkg node.
+This repeats until the **to_visit** list is empty.

 ## DOT output